dotnet/arcade/src/Microsoft.DotNet.Helix/Sdk/tools/xharness-runner/Readme.md

 > This document presumes you are familiar with the usage of Microsoft.DotNet.Helix.Sdk.
 If not, please [start here](https://github.com/dotnet/arcade/blob/master/src/Microsoft.DotNet.Helix/Sdk/Readme.md).

 The Helix SDK supports execution of certain **Android/iOS/tvOS/WatchOS/WASM workloads** where you only need to point the SDK to:
-  - an Android .apk,
+  - Android .apks,
-  - an iOS/tvOS/WatchOS .app bundle,
+  - iOS/tvOS/WatchOS .app bundles,
-  - or a WASM-ready test DLLs
+  - WASM-ready test DLLs

 and it will execute these for you.

-The SDK will create a Helix job with the specified payload and send it to Helix, where, using a tool called [XHarness](https://github.com/dotnet/xharness), it will find a suitable test target - an emulator, a real device or a specified JS engine for WASM scenarios - which it will run the workload on.
+The SDK will create a Helix job with the specified payload and send it to Helix where, using a tool called [XHarness](https://github.com/dotnet/xharness), it will find a suitable test target - an emulator, a real device or a specified JS engine for WASM scenarios - which it will run the workload on.

 For these workloads, we currently expect the payload to contain xUnit tests and an [XHarness TestRunner](https://github.com/dotnet/xharness#test-runners) which will run these tests once the application is started.
 Logs will be collected automatically and sent back with the other Helix results.
-The test results themselves can be published to Azure DevOps just like it is supported with regular Helix jobs.
+The test results themselves can be published to Azure DevOps using the same python-based publishing scripts as regular Helix jobs.

 XHarness is a [.NET Core tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools) and requires **.NET Core 3.1 runtime** to execute on the Helix agent.
-This is automatically pre-installed for the job when XHarness workload is detected.
+This is automatically included as a Helix Correlation Payload for the job when XHarness workload is detected.

 ## How to use

-There are 3 main ways how to use XHarness through the Helix SDK:
+There are three main ways how to use XHarness through the Helix SDK:
 - Specify the apks/app bundles as described above and everything will be taken care of from there.
 You no longer specify the `HelixCommand` to be executed.
 Each apk/app bundle you specify will be processed as a separate Helix work item.
 - Specify the `XHarnessAndroidProject` or `XHarnessiOSProject` task items which will produce apks/app bundles from the `Build` target.
   - Examples - [iOS](https://github.com/dotnet/arcade/blob/master/tests/XHarness/XHarness.TestAppBundle.proj) and [Android](https://github.com/dotnet/arcade/blob/master/tests/XHarness/XHarness.TestApk.proj)